Star Trek: Discovery season 3: Writing

-Kurtzman explained that a planned spin-off series to star Michelle Yeoh as Philippa Georgiou was not expected to be made until after the third season of Discovery was completed.
+Kurtzman explained that a planned spin-off to star Michelle Yeoh as Philippa Georgiou was not expected to be made until after the third season of Discovery was completed.
 Executive producer Heather Kadin said Yeoh's third-season role could lead to a direct tie-in with the spin-off.
-Discovery writers Bo Yeon Kim and Erika Lippoldt were expected to showrun the spin-off, and developed Georgiou's character arc in the third season.
-It ends with her being written out of the series in the two-part episode "Terra Firma".
+Discovery writers Bo Yeon Kim and Erika Lippoldt were set to work on the spin-off, and developed Georgiou's character arc in the third season.
+It ends with her being written out of Discovery in the two-part episode "Terra Firma".
 They wanted a "timey-wimey solution" for sending Georgiou to her new destination, and chose the Guardian of Forever from the Star Trek: The Original Series episode "The City on the Edge of Forever".
 Discovery introduces a new personification of the Guardian called "Carl", named for and inspired by astronomer and author Carl Sagan.
 "Terra Firma" was given as an example of the season's more episodic approach, with each episode having a central character, villain, or standalone story that is connected to the season-long mystery of what caused the Burn.
 Other examples include "People of Earth", in which Earth is treated like a planet of the week, and the focus on Vulcan culture in "Unification III".
 Paradise said this approach allowed some characters to be explored that usually would not be.
 The Burn being an accident caused by a child was inspired by the Ursula K. Le Guin short story "The Ones Who Walk Away from Omelas" (1973), while the holographic simulation that Su'Kal lives in was inspired by The Matrix (1999).